The United States: a thriving market for SaaS businesses that brings with it both joy and headaches for CFOs.

 As a result, any business selling software to customers in the US can be liable for sales tax, regardless of whether or not the company has a physical presence there.

-Unlike other countries, the US does not distinguish between B2B and B2C sales so any business can find themselves liable.
+Unlike other countries, the US does not distinguish between B2B and B2C sales so any business can find itself liable.
 Many states do have sales thresholds before tax is due, but these can be as little as one or two hundred transactions, so even small businesses aren’t exempt.

 The registration process